Bernardine of Feltre: Life

-Anti-Semitism
+Antisemitism

 With the practical notion of establishing monts-de-piété, he called for the expulsion of Jews all over Italy and Tyrol.
 However, no secular or ecclesiastical authorities specifically took up Bernardine's call.
 This led Bernardine to accuse the nobility of having sold out to Jehiel of Pisa, one of the wealthiest Jews in Italy.
-However, one effect of his preaching against usury was the outbreak of anti-semitism in Trent based around the blood libel conspiracy against Jewish residents after the death of Simon of Trent.
+However, one effect of his preaching against usury was the outbreak of antisemitism in Trent based around the blood libel conspiracy against Jewish residents after the death of Simon of Trent.
 This led to the torture and execution of seventeen Jews and the expulsion of the remainder from that city, with no return for the next 300 years.

 Iconography

 Bernardine is generally represented in iconography as carrying in his hand a monti di pietà, that is, a little green hill composed of three mounds and on the top either a cross or a standard with the inscription Curam illius habe (a snippet from the Vulgate translation of the Gospel of Luke's Parable of the Good Samaritan).